 The museum café does not have a hechsher.

-For those who prefer, a selection of products made under rabbinical supervision is available in separate displays on the counter.
+For those who prefer, a selection of snacks made under rabbinical supervision is available.
 For more information, please ask our staff.

 Hire the museum café